Or-Blank/python-course-assignments/Day08/README.md

 # Dilution Calculator Web App (FastAPI) #

-This web application provides a REST API and web interface for the dilution calculator.
-It uses the same business logic from dilution_lib.py as the CLI and GUI applications.

 This project takes the: Dilution Calculator "business logic" from Day 04, and expand it into a web based application using FastAPI.

 ## The project includes: ##